TanStack/router/docs/src/pages/docs/api.md

     // ...
   ]
   // Match the routes to the locations current path
-  // This also does any `import`s defined in routes const routeMatch = await matchRoutes(location.current.pathname, routes)
+  // This also does any `import`s and async elements defined in routes const routeMatch = await matchRoutes(location.current.pathname, routes)
   // Perform any loading required for the matched route await loadMatch(routeMatch)